ArantesVini/ArantesVini/README.md

 🐍 I’m currently working as Data Analyst, using **Python**, **Databricks**, **SQL Server**, and **Power BI**  in a brazillian cooperative bank 💰.

-🤓 My studies are currently focused on C/C++, Rust, and Machine Learning with Python and R 🤖
+🤓 My studies are currently focused on Machine Learning with Python and R 🤖 and Offensive Security / Pentest 👾

 📖 I am studying Analysis and Systems Development at UNOPAR 💻